Avola: History

 Part of the Ancient Greek Avola Hoard on display in the British Museum.

 The foundation of the city in an area previously inhabited by the Sicani and invaded by the Sicels in the 13th-12th centuries BC, is perhaps connected to the city of Hybla Major.
 Hybla was the name of a pre-Greek divinity, later identified with the Greek Aphrodite.
 The Greeks colonized there in the 8th century.
 An important hoard of Ancient Greek gold jewellery and over 300 coins was found in the vicinity of Avola in 1914.
 Estimated to date between 370 and 300 BC, the extant items of ornate jewellery are now housed in the British Museum and comprise a pair of bracelets with double snake-heads, a finger-ring and an ear-ring with the figure of Eros.

 When the Romans conquered Sicily in 227 BC, the city of Syracuse maintained some autonomy in the control of the area, which lasted until the Second Punic War (212 BC).
 Hybla disappeared in the early Middle Ages, and the territory started to be repopulated during the Islamic domination of Sicily (9th-11th centuries).
 However, the village near what is now Avola appeared only during the Norman or Hohenstaufen rule (12th-13th centuries).

 1756 print showing the layout of Avola.

 The town became the feudal domain of the Pignatelli family.
 Like much of south-eastern Sicily, Avola was destroyed by an earthquake in 1693, and was refounded in a new location of the coast, under the design of friar architect Angelo Italia, having a geometric and regular plan.
 The town of Grammichele, also destroyed by the earthquake, was also relocated and rebuilt along a hexagonal layout.

 Along the main road that goes to Syracuse is situated a megalithic monument, so-called "pseudo-dolmen" because of natural origin but adapted, in the prehistory, to experimental architectural elaboration.

-During World War II Avola, like all of Sicily, was a hotbead of anti-Mussolini sentiment and anti-fascist sentiment more generally.
-Because of the strongarm tactics that the Mussolini regime used to subdue Sicily, the fascist regime was very unpopular on the island, the town of Avola was no exception to this.
-When British and American forces arrived in Sicily the Sicilians did not regard them as conquering invaders but rather greeted them as "emancipators come to lift the evil burden of fascism from their shoulders."
-All across Sicily the invading forces were greeted with relief and often with unbridled enthusiasm.